 Data corrupting has been with us for as long as humans attempted to store data onto a storage medium.
 The Sumerians were using blunt reeds to write wedge-shaped marks on clay tablets, producing one of the earliest writing systems known as the cuneiform script.
 Even the slightest exposure to natural elements could unavoidably corrupt a clay tablet meticulously covered with hundreds of marks over a period of hundreds of hours.

 As technology progressed and we’ve moved into the digital era, our first digital data storage methods weren’t tremendously more reliable.
-Most people born in the 70s or 80s can vividly remember how little it took it destroy a floppy disk, and those who are even older, probably have their fair share of nightmarish stories about crumbled or torn punch cards and rolls of punched tapes.
+Most people born in the 70s or 80s can vividly remember how little it took it to destroy a floppy disk, and those who are even older, probably have their fair share of nightmarish stories about crumbled or torn punch cards and rolls of punched tapes.

 Recover a Corrupted SD Card with Disk Drill Software

 No matter the cause of the corruption, the solution is always the same: SD card data recovery software, such as Disk Drill.
 Software like this has been designed specifically to locate fragments of files on a half-functioning or non-functioning storage medium and recover them back.

 Step 1.
 Connect SD Card to your PC

 Step 2.
 Install and launch Disk Drill data recovery software

-Step 3: Select the corrupted card, preview your files and hit the “Recover” button in the program.
+Step 4.
+Preview your files and hit the “Recover” button in the program.

 Using sophisticated data recovery algorithms and an extensive database of more than 200 file signatures, Disk Drill will recover all data that would otherwise be forever lost, and it will do so quickly, affordably, and on-demand.